WardPearce/paaster/README.md

 ## Production with Docker

 - During configuration, no provided URLs should be suffixed with a slash.
-- Clone this repo with `git clone https://github.com/WardPearce/paaster` or use our docker hub images [paaster-backend](https://hub.docker.com/r/wardpearce/paaster-backend) / [paaster-frontend](https://hub.docker.com/r/wardpearce/paaster-frontend).
 - Configure `docker-compose.yml` (example [here](./docker-compose.yml))
-- Proxy exposed ports using Nginx (or whatever reverse proxy you prefer.)
-- `paaster_proxy_urls.frontend` should be the proxied address for "paaster_frontend".
-E.g. for paaster.io this is "https://paaster.io"
-- `VITE_API_URL` should be the proxied address for "paaster_backend".
-E.g. for paaster.io this is "https://api.paaster.io"
-- `paaster_s3` should contain your S3 secrets.
 - `sudo docker compose build; sudo docker compose up -d`.
+- Proxy exposed ports using Caddy/Nginx/Apache2 (or whatever reverse proxy you prefer.)

 ### Vercel